-Risky diagnostic tests that require medications are performed by a doctor or nurse for safety, adding to their cost.
+Risky diagnostic tests that require medications are administered by a doctor or nurse for safety, adding to their cost.
 It takes training to perform standard 12-lead EKGs, but the learning curve isn’t steep, and it’s well within the scope of practice for medical assistants.

-Performing an EKG—The Medical Assistant’s Role
+Administering an EKG—The Medical Assistant’s Role

-A 12-lead EKG is always done as part of a more comprehensive exam, so it requires some preparation.
+A 12-lead EKG is always administered as part of a more comprehensive exam, so it requires some preparation.
 A medical assistant is often the go-to team member to educate and prepare patients for testing.

 First, the medical assistant sets a safe and comfortable stage for the exam.
 An electrocardiograph is an electronic device, and other equipment that produces electrical current in the same room could interfere with its use.
 Optional equipment should be turned off.